Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Introduction

+Moreover, the answer to this question has concrete implications for accelerated molecular dynamics simulations.
+The timescale separation has been directly related to the efficiency of the parallel replica algorithm (ParRep,~\cite{V98}) (see~\cite{LBLLP12,SL13,PUV15,BLS25b}).
+More generally, many algorithms from molecular dynamics explicitly rely on the definition of metastable states and a separation of timescales assumption.
+This is the case for the other two methods of Arthur Voter, namely Hyperdynamics~\cite{V97} and Temperature-Accelerated dynamics~\cite{SV00}, but also algorithms approximating the dynamics~\eqref{eq:overdamped_langevin} by Markov jump processes, such as in kinetic Monte--Carlo (kMC)~\cite{V07} or Markov state models~\cite{HP18}, which rely on a local separation of timescale assumption to justify the Markovianity of the discrete-space dynamics.
+More recent works~\cite{AGHVP20,AJP23} approximating the dynamics by Markov renewal processes also rely on the definition of metastable states, and identify the timescale ratio~\eqref{eq:separation} as the key parameter governing the quality of this approximation.
-In low-dimensional settings, or when low-dimensional representations of the dynamics are available, it is possible to locally optimize the shape of an initial domain~$\Omega$, using shape perturbation results for eigenvalues see~\cite{HR80,HM05,H05}.
-Indeed, it is possible to show that the ratio~\eqref{eq:separation} is shape-differentiable with respect to~$\Omega$, by adapting arguments developed to treat the case of the Dirichlet Laplacian (see~\cite{H05,HM05} for the Laplacian, and the companion work~\cite{BLS24}, treating the case of a general~$V$ with a position-dependent diffusion matrix, as well as a Galerkin approximation method given a reaction coordinate).

-However, the exact computation of shape perturbations of eigenvalues is generally intractable for systems of practical interest, because it involves solving a high-dimensional boundary value problem, and the numerical representation of the shape itself is a non-trivial question.
+It is therefore natural to seek definitions of metastable states which maximize this timescale separation.
+In low-dimensional settings, or when low-dimensional representations of the dynamics are available, it is possible to locally optimize the shape of an initial domain~$\Omega$, using shape perturbation results for eigenvalues.
+This approach is developed and demonstrated in~\cite{BLS25b}.
+However, the explicit computation of these shape perturbations is generally intractable for systems of practical interest, as it requires the solution to high-dimensional boundary value problems, besides the intrinsic difficulty of parametrizing high-dimensional shapes.
 To circumvent these difficulties, an alternative approach relies on choosing a limiting regime, and finding asymptotically optimal shapes within a low-dimensional parametric family of shapes.
 In this work, we perform the mathematical analysis necessary to realize this strategy in the low-temperature regime~$\beta\to\infty$, for a class of parametrizations which allow for explicit computations.

-This problem motivates the study of eigenvalue asymptotics for temperature-dependent domains, in which the dependence of the shape of the boundary depends on only a handful of relevant parameters.
-In fact, numerical experiments, as well as our theoretical results, suggest that, in the limit~$\beta\to\infty$ and at dominant order, the low-lying eigenvalues are rather insensitive to the geometry of the domain far away from critical points of~$V$, so that the shape optimization problem may become tractable in the limit~$\beta\to\infty$.
-The relevant parameters should fix the shape of the boundary near critical points of~$V$.
-This is the framework in which we work, and which we make precise in Section~\ref{subsec:geometric_assumptions}.

-Let us finally mention that the application of shape-differentiation methods and spectral asymptotics to the state optimization problem is the subject of an upcoming work~\cite{BLS24}.